Gravitational Causality and the Self-Stress of Photons: The Phase Shift

 \section{{The Phase Shift}}

 Now that the form factors $F_i(t)$ have been determined, we proceed to computing various quantities of interest.
-We study the 4-point function (diagrammatically shown in \fref{Fi}) in the eikonal limit $s\gg t$, where the center of mass energy is much larger than the exchanged momentum.
-In this limit, the amplitude is dominated by ladder and crossed ladder diagrams, which can be written as a geometric series of convolutions.
-The amplitude exponentiates in impact parameter space as $e^{2i \delta(s,b)}$, where $\delta(s,b)$, referred to as the phase shift, is related to a number of observables such as the time delay, as explicitly shown in \sref{timedelay}.
-A large phase in the eikonal limit is generated perturbatively when considering a coherent state of spectators as explained in \cite{Camanho:2014apa} as well as in transplanckian scattering \cite{Amati:1987uf,Amati:1992zb,Kabat:1992tb}.
-The leading quantum corrections in the gauge coupling to the phase shift are presented in this section.
+We study the 4-point function (diagrammatically shown in \fref{Fi}) in the eikonal limit $s\gg t$, where the center of mass energy is much larger than the exchanged momentum, corresponding to the response of photons to the gravitational field generated by the spectator fields.

+In this limit, and scattering either at transplanckian center of mass energy or against several spectators, the amplitude exponentiates in impact parameter space, $S=e^{2i \delta(s,b)}$ where $\delta(s,b)$ is referred to as the phase shift and $b$ is the impact parameter.
+The large phase in the eikonal transplanckian scattering against a single spectator is generated when $G s\gg 1$ and $G\sqrt{s}\ll b$, see e.g. \cite{tHooft:1987vrq,Amati:1987uf,Amati:1992zb,Kabat:1992tb}, while with several $N$ shock-waves each scattering is subplanckian building up to $Ns G\gg1$ \cite{Camanho:2014apa}.
+The phase shift is related to a number of observables such as scattering angle and the time delay, as explicitly shown in \sref{timedelay}.
+In this section we present the leading quantum corrections in the gauge coupling to the phase shift in the eikonal regime.

+The 1-loop quantum corrections from pure gravity, $\delta_1\sim G^2 s/b^2$ \cite{Amati:1987uf}, are always very small in the transplankian eikonal regime, set in fact by the ratio of the Planck length over the impact parameter $b$.
+They are also much smaller than the 2-loop gravitational corrections $\mathrm{Re}\delta_2\sim G s(R_s/b)^2$.
+The 1-loop gauge contribution scales instead as $G s (\alpha/4\pi) \log^2(m_X b)$ for $b<1/m_X$ and $Gs (\alpha/4\pi) / ( m_X b )^2$ for $b>1/m_X$, see \eref{deltasmallblimit} and \eref{deltalargeblimit2}, which can be much larger than 1 and dominate over the gravitational $\delta_2$ for a suitable range of $s$ and $b$ we restrict to.
+Similar scaling applies to the case of scattering against a coherent spectator background.